PostHog/posthog.com/.github/ISSUE_TEMPLATE/blog-post-idea-template.md

 ---
-name: {Insert content type}: New content idea template
+name: [Insert content type]: New content idea template
 about: Share your idea for a new piece of content
 title: "{title}"
 labels: content